maizeatlas/saegus/src/docs/saegus_documentation/analyze.rst

    :return: Array labeling alpha, omega, minor and major alleles

    .. warning:: Assumes alleles states are 1, 2, 3, 4

+   .. note:: Must call simuPOP.stat(pop, alleleFreq=simuPOP.ALL_AVAIL) to use this function

    Constructs a numpy.array with columns: locus   alpha   omega   minor   major